Team

 Director of The Technology, Innovation & Digital Engagement Lab (TIDEL) Fellowship.

 Dr. Gabby Cudjoe Wilkes is the Director of The Technology Innovation & Digital Engagement Lab (TIDEL) Fellowship, housed at Union Theological Seminary.
 Dr. Gabby is a pastor, leader, innovation strategist and author.
 Her work has been featured in Forbes, Essence & The New York Times.
 She holds a doctorate from Duke University, a Masters of Divinity from Yale University, a Masters of Arts from NYU and a Bachelors of Arts from Hampton University.
-She is the Vice President of the Yale Divinity School Alumni Board and a member of the Morehouse College MLK Board of Preachers.
+She is the President of the Yale Divinity School Alumni Board and a member of the Morehouse College MLK Board of Preachers.
 Dr. Gabby is a proud member of Alpha Kappa Alpha Sorority, Incorporated and is committed to the work of love and justice.
 She is the author of the best-selling text, Psalms for Black Lives.

-Dr. Heidi Campbell
+Dr. Heidi A. Campbell

-Heidi A Campbell is Professor of Communication, affiliate faculty in Religious Studies and a Presidential Impact Fellow at Texas A&M University.
-She is also director of the Network for New Media, Religion and Digital Culture Studies, and a founder of Digital Religion studies.
+Heidi A. Campbell is Professor of Communication and affiliate faculty in Religious Studies at Texas A&M University, where she also serves as a Presidential Impact Fellow.
+She is Director of the Network for New Media, Religion, and Digital Culture Studies and is widely recognized as a founder of Digital Religion studies.
+She is the author of numerous books and articles, including When Religion Meets New Media, Digital Religion (2nd ed.), and Digital Creatives and the Rethinking of Religious Authority.

 David Gastwirth